COVID: Health minister tells Germans not to be picky over vaccines | DW | 22.11.2021

 "As is sometimes cynically said, by the end of this winter pretty much everyone in Germany… will have been vaccinated, recovered, or died," Spahn told reporters in Berlin.

-Virologist Günther Schönrich, from Berlin's Charité hospital, said the situation in Europe was "very, very serious."
+Virologist Günther Schönrich, from Berlin's Charité hospital, told DW the situation in Europe was "very, very serious."
 He added that it was important for people to have confidence in the Moderna vaccine.

 "I think it's important to emphasize that both vaccines from Moderna and BioNTech-Pfizer are very efficient in protecting from severe COVID-19 and curtailing the admissions to the hospital and the treatments necessary on the ICU," said Schönrich.